 You don't know about bad eyebrows until you Google Image Search the term "Sharpie eyebrows".
 Go on.
 Frightening, isn't it?
 I don't know why Nicki Minaj has now decided to emulate those people.
 I know bold brows are a trend and all, but drawing them on to this extent is just scary.
 Can't she stick with what works, i.e. the blonde wigs and pink lipstick?
 I do like that graphic flick of black eyeliner, though; it's very fierce with the dramatic gold jewellery.

 It's way more makeup than I would ever normally wear, but I'm still finding Kate's vampy-glam look très inspiring for a big night out.
 The eyes, brows and mouth are all super-bold, but see how they also keep each other in balance?
 I'm especially enamoured with the dark brows, which model Suki Waterhouse is known for, too.
 Blondes out there, think about copying that instead of trying to match the hair on your head too closely.
-All the makeup is Bobbi Brown, since Kate is their newest face.
-I'm guessing it's the Lip Color in Blackberry on her mouth.
+I'm guessing it's Bobbi Brown Lip Color in Blackberry on her mouth.

 Not that there's anything wrong with this, but I think it's time for Chrissy to start mixing things up—I feel like I've seen the same hair and makeup on her a few too many times in a row now.
 Can we please have an updo or a bright lipstick, for once?
-That said, I like her highlights and the "bountiful waves" created by stylist Giannandrea using Macadamia Natural Oil.
-The pinky makeup, by Mary Phillips, is pretty if not a bit predictable... my one pet peeve is that darn visible lip liner striking again.
+That said, I like her highlights and waves.
+The pinky makeup is pretty if not a bit predictable... my one pet peeve is that darn visible lip liner striking again.
 They do make clear ones.

 I will always have a soft spot for Amanda, who I think is hands down one of the most naturally beautiful people in Hollywood.
 That's her real, untouched hair colour, and how refreshing is it to actually see the faintest of lines in between her brows?
 Amanda, thank you.
-Jenny Cho did the simple, straight and centre-parted hair, while Monika Blunder did the makeup (I believe with prodz from Clé de Peau Beauté).
+Her hair is simple, straight and centre-parted, while the makeup is super-feminine.
 Should we make a guess at the lipstick colour?
-It looks like it could be the pinky 203 Sk.
+It looks like it could be the pinky Clé de Peau 203 Sk.
 Love it with the rosy cheeks, defined lashes and black liquid liner on the top only.

 Toner.
 My first thought is that Leslie Mann needs some toner.
 She makes a pretty blonde, but I'd love to see her quiet the brassy tones in her hair for something more along the lines of Amanda's natural colour.
 Her makeup looks fine, although I might've done a bolder, less glossy lip.